jordanschalm/jarndyce/readme.md

 # Jarndyce – Web Server & Blogging Engine

 ## Introduction
 Jarndyce is a light-weight web server for sites with static pages (about, contact, etc.) and a blog.
-It uses Markdown for content, HTML for standard page elements like headers and footers, and Jade for templating.
+It uses Markdown for content and Jade for templating.

 ## Installation
 Make sure you have Node and NPM installed (http://nodejs.org)